-“Additionally, the sign-up bonus alone is worth at least $600 when used through [Citi’s] portal, and possibly much more when transferred to partners such as Singapore Airlines, Virgin or Etihad for business class flights, which more than justifies opening this card,” Menez says.
+“Additionally, the [welcome] bonus alone is worth at least $600 when used through [Citi’s] portal, and possibly much more when transferred to partners such as Singapore Airlines, Virgin or Etihad for business class flights, which more than justifies opening this card,” Menez says.

-Finally, don’t forget about the 3X points for spending at restaurants, gas stations, supermarkets, hotels and on air travel.
-If you spend $1,000 per month in those categories combined, you’ve earned 36,000 points for the year — which is worth more than three times the annual fee.
+Money tip: Finally, don't forget about the 3X points for spending at restaurants, gas stations, supermarkets, hotels and on air travel.
+If you spend $1,000 per month in those categories combined, you've earned 36,000 points for the year — which is worth more than three times the annual fee.

 Good point redemption options

 The Citi Premier Card offers several different ways to redeem your points.
 First, you can shop with your points at participating retailers, which include Amazon and Best Buy.
 You can also trade in your points for gift cards.
-Your rewards are worth 1 cent apiece, meaning your 60,000-point sign-up bonus could get you $600 in gift cards.
+Your rewards are worth 1 cent apiece, meaning your 60,000-point welcome bonus could get you $600 in gift cards.